Understanding and Using Debits and Credits

 Debits are decreases in liability accounts.
 Credits are increases in liability accounts.
 Here's the rule for liability accounts:

 Increases in liabilities are recorded as credits.
-They're recorded on the right side of the ledger.
-Decreases in liabilities are recorded as debits and are recorded on the left side of the ledger.
+Decreases in liabilities are recorded as debits.

 Let's say a company owes one of its suppliers $1,000 and that bill is now due.
 What companies owe their suppliers are typically accounts payable and a liability on the balance sheet.
 Here is how the journal entry would look:

 You would debit accounts payable because you paid the bill, so the account decreases.
 Cash is credited because cash is an asset account that decreased because cash was used to pay the bill.

 If this company decided to purchase $15,000 in inventory from a supplier and do it on credit (accounts payable), the journal entry would look like this: